varjolab/Proteogyver/README.md

 ### Usage
+Example files are downloadable from the sidebar of the main interface.
+These include example data files and sample tables for interactomics, and proteomics workflows.

 1. Access the web interface (host:port, e.g. localhost:8050, if running locally)
 2. Upload your data and sample tables